 Watch: King Charles speaking German in Berlin

-King Charles III has delivered a speech in German at Bellevue Palace in Berlin during state visit to the country, his first since becoming monarch.
+King Charles has delivered a speech partly in German at Bellevue Palace in Berlin during a state visit to the country, his first since becoming monarch.

 Among those in attendance were the first lady Elke Büdenbender, as well as dignitaries from both Germany and the UK, including former Chancellor Angela Merkel and British Foreign Secretary James Cleverly.